-Frankenmuth, Michigan is a small town settled in 1845 by German immigrants from Bavaria.
-They had come on a mission to convert the local native population to Christianity, and had sworn to remain loyal to the Kingdom of Bavaria.
-To this day, Frankenmuth continues to pays homage to their roots, even though the Kingdom of Bavaria is long-gone.
+Frankenmuth, Michigan is a small town settled in 1845 by German immigrants from the Kingdom of Bavaria.
+To this day, Frankenmuth continues to pay homage to their roots, even though the Kingdom of Bavaria is long gone.
 This tiny town of 5,000 sees over 3 million visitors per year, and is the most popular vacation destination in Michigan.

 I loved going to Frankenmuth when I was a child.
 We would always eat at a restaurant called Tiffany’s for lunch.
 Then, we’d go to the Frankenmuth Fudge Kitchen; I was obsessed with the miniature train that went all around the shop.
 Finally, we would stop at the arcade.
 Tiffany’s and the Fudge Kitchen are still there to this day, but the arcade was replaced by a cute (and sorely needed) coffee shop.